-Source: Georgia Office of Planning and Budget 2010
+Source: Governor's Office of Planning and Budget

-The CSRA contains a diverse age distribution and has changed little since 1990 (Figure R-3).
+The CSRA contains a diverse age distribution and has changed little since 1990 (Figure R-2).
 The CSRA is buckling state and national trends where the proportion of residents aged 65 years or older is rising much faster than the overall population.